 Read Fidelity Viewpoints: How long-term care planning can help your loved ones

-3. Growth: Once you've accounted for your emergency fund and protected certain aspects of your life, the growth portion of your plan is where you would put your diversified investment strategy.
+3. Growth: Once you have accounted for your emergency savings and protected certain aspects of your life, the growth portion of your plan is where you would put your diversified investment strategies for various long-term goals, such as education, a home purchase, retirement, and wealth accumulation.
 This component is generally the largest piece of your plan.

-Growth potential can help your money keep up with inflation and (hopefully) help you accumulate wealth while staying invested through up and down markets.
-The key is to strike a comfortable balance between the level of stock market risk you can live with that also lines up with your time horizon, financial situation, and risk tolerance, and that provides the growth potential to meet your goals.
+Growth potential can help your money keep up with inflation and hopefully help you accumulate wealth while staying invested through the up and down markets.
+The key is to strike a comfortable balance between the level of stock market risk you can live with that also lines up with your time horizon, financial situation, and risk tolerance.
+That balance then provides the growth potential to strive toward your goals.

-Having an emergency fund and the appropriate level of protections in place can help you stay more disciplined with your growth strategy.
+Having an emergency savings and the appropriate level of protection in place can help you stay more disciplined with your strategy.

 Read Fidelity Viewpoints: How to start investing